 Almost immediately after my dismissal, I enrolled into an ABA approved Paralegal Studies program and went to work in a law office.
 My classmates were paralegals with 15 plus years experience and all they needed was the degree.
-I learned a lot from talking with them during the class breaks.
-I will receive my Associate degree in Paralegal Studies in December of 2002.
-I am reapplying to law school for the fall of 2003.
+I learned a lot from talking with them during the class breaks and I'm considering reapplying.
+What if you are in this situation?

 What Can Dismissed Law Students Do to Seek Re-Admittance?

 - Analyze what went wrong in an objective detached manner.

 - Consider enrolling in an ABA approved paralegal studies program to hedge bets and keep opportunities open.